t4ol1n/tif/examples/spring-security/README.txt

 > mvn exec:java -Dexec.mainClass=client.JaxWsClient

 The Client should report some service calls that were successful and some that were denied as expected.
-In the end maven should report "BUILD SUCCESSFUL"
+In the end Maven should report "BUILD SUCCESSFUL"

 > mvn exec:java -Dexec.mainClass=client.RESTClient

-This client should also report some service calls and maven should report "BUILD SUCCESSFUL"
+This client should also report some service calls and Maven should report "BUILD SUCCESSFUL"